If you’ve never been to Europe during the festive season, you don’t know what you’re missing.

 Think infinite illuminations, Christmas trees aplenty and delicious foods from all corners of Europe.
 You’ll find German Bratwurst, French Tartiflette and traditional Hungarian Goulash.
 Stumble upon locally brewed beers, zesty mulled wines and decadent hot chocolates.
 And, be met with toy stalls, sweet stalls, handmade gift stalls – you name it and there will be a stall dedicated to it.

-Some Christmas markets are surrounded by enchanting cobbled streets lined with old historical buildings.
+Some Christmas markets in Europe are surrounded by enchanting cobbled streets lined with old historical buildings.
 Others have stunning backdrops of snow-capped cathedrals or illuminated town halls.
 Some even have their very own ice rinks!
 You’ll be serenaded by musicians, entertained by harmonious choirs and delighted by Santa Claus and his many elves.

 No two Christmas markets are the same, but each one promises to bring you their own gorgeously unique winter wonderland to get you in the festive spirit.